NYU ITP, Spring 2025. Instructor: Allison Parrish. Send me an e-mail.

 By the end of the last class session, students will be literate in a range of topics and debates in the study of narrative structure, and especially in how narrative relates to computation.
 Students will have made several prototype projects that exercise this literacy and a final project that shows their mastery of the material presented in class.

-Students are expected to have access to a computer running a recent version of macOS or Windows.
-(Most, but not all, course material will be available for Linux as well.)
+Students are expected to have access to a computer running a recent version of a desktop operating system (macOS, Windows, Linux).
 All of the software we’ll be using for technical assignments is free or open source, but some of the works assigned for discussion are not free.
 (Students will need to purchase these works.)

 Students will need to buy a copy of Subcutanean by Aaron A. Reed, which we’ll read over the course of the semester.
 Subcutanean is a computer-generated novel that is beautifully written and has a compelling story that is deeply entwined with its procedural nature.
 (Content warnings for “emotional manipulation, claustrophobia and getting lost, and an off-screen suicide attempt,” according to the official FAQ.)